awsdocs/aws-net-developer-guide/doc_source/welcome.rst

 :ref:`net-dg-additional-resources`
     More resources outside of this guide that provide valuable information about AWS and the
     |sdk-net|.
+    If you are unfamiliar with AWS services, see the `Overview of Amazon Web Services <https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html>`_.

 A related document, |sdk-net-api|_, provides a detailed description of each namespace and class.